Who's being trained here; them or me?!

 A tip for better night time success: Have your puppy practice spending time in his sleeping area for short periods of time during the day.
 Place your puppy in their sleeping area and ignore them completely until they have stopped crying.
 This may take 10 minutes, it may take an over an hour.
 Once they are silent and accepting of their location for about 5 minutes, retrieve them and take them outside for a little play.
 This is their reward for accepting where you left them and waiting quietly.
 If you give the puppy attention of any kind before they quiet themselves, you are rewarding the loud and demanding behaviour and they will continue to carry on.

-If you want use kennel training to aid the potty training process and avoid paper or pee pads peeps completely: You must work through the kennel training process (week 8 and 9) and then you must be available to let your 10-12 week old puppy out every two hours.
+If you want use kennel training to aid the potty training process and avoid paper or pee pads peeps completely: You must work through the kennel training process (week 8 and 9) and then you must be available to let your 10-12 week old puppy out every one to two hours.
 They should be taken from these kennel to the spot you want them to eliminate outside.
 After you have watched them go to the bathroom, they can then have one hour of supervised play.
 If they choose to eat during this time, take them outside within 10 minutes of eating.
 They should return to a closed kennel within an hour of their last successful bathroom break in order to encourage "holding it" until the next one.

 Your training area should be close to the kitchen so your puppy can be placed there quickly if you cannot supervise him (under four months, for time such as making meals, answering the door, etc).